-Breast cancer is the most common cancer among women in the United States, and early detection is key.
+Breast cancer is the most common non-skin cancer among women in the United States, and early detection is key.
 In fact, over the past 25 years, more than 2.6 million breast cancer deaths have been avoided in part due to people finding out about it sooner.
 Now, researchers claim a new blood test could someday help detect breast cancer up to five years early.

 The blood test looks for the immune system's response to tumor cells, according to new research from the University of Nottingham in the United Kingdom.
 Specifically, tumor cells produce certain substances called tumor-associated antigens (TAA) that the blood test can detect, five years before a person has any clinical signs of breast cancer.